ncubbag/bioinformatics-portfolio/README.md

 # Bioinformatics Portfolio

 This is a curated collection of programming and data projects completed during my M.S. in Biotechnology with a specialization in Bioinformatics and refined thereafter.
+Together, these projects reflect how biological data is parsed, modeled, structured, and ultimately interpreted through software.

 ---